sgago/thestudyguide/sysdesign/sysdesign.md

 ChatGPT says,
 > "Now, suppose your friends have regular walkie-talkies, and sometimes messages take a while to reach everyone due to delays.
 Eventual consistency says that, given enough time without any more messages, eventually, everyone will have the same information.
 It's about waiting until things settle down."

+#### Anti-Entropy
+TODO: We need to discuss anti-entropic methods to help get us to convergence.

 ### Transactions
 [Top](#system-design)